Whittier Elementary School

 Bus Passes for 2016-2017 School Year *Must be Done Online*

-Our Dual Immersion Program is now taking applications for the 2016-2017 school year, Kindergarten only.
+Our Dual Immersion Program is now full for the 2016-2017 school year.

-Parents will be notified by May 15, either if their student was accepted or not accepted into the program.
+Parents will be notified in May if their student was accepted into the program.

 Whittier School News